THE BEAUTY WARDROBE DELIVERY FAQ’s

 third party service providers who support the operation of our business, such as IT and marketing suppliers, financial service providers, and debt collection agencies (as is necessary for the performance of a contract between you and us and/or as is necessary for our legitimate interests);

-regulators and law enforcement agencies, including the police, the Financial Conduct Authority, HM Revenue and Customs or any other relevant authority who may have jurisdiction (as is necessary for compliance with our legal obligations).
+regulators and law enforcement agencies, including the police, the Financial Conduct Authority, Government Track & Trace Department, HM Revenue and Customs or any other relevant authority who may have jurisdiction (as is necessary for compliance with our legal obligations).

 HOW LONG YOUR INFORMATION IS KEPT

 We will retain your personal information for a number of purposes, as necessary to allow us to carry out our business.
 Your information will be kept for up to 5 years on our main systems after which time it will be archived, deleted or anonymised.
 Any retention of personal data will be done in compliance with legal and regulatory obligations and with industry standards.
 These data retention periods are subject to change without further notice as a result of changes to associated law or regulations.
 If you have any questions in relation to the retention of your personal data, please contact our Data Protection Officer at the details.